thegreekgeek/personal-blog/src/posts/eleventy-on-glitch.md

 Each blog post lives in the `posts` folder–take a look at one by opening it in the editor.

 * Posts use [Markdown](https://www.markdownguide.org/cheat-sheet/) (`.md`) syntax, which is more lightweight to write and read than HTML
-* Each post contains __front matter__ defining metdata such as the date, title, and layout
+* Each post contains __front matter__ defining metadata such as the date, title, and layout

-Layouts for your site are in `_includes`–your pages and posts can use these to define an outline structure their content is containined within.
+Layouts for your site are in `_includes`–your pages and posts can use these to define an outline structure their content is containined within. a